 The TQM philosophy of management is customer-oriented.
-All members of a total quality management (control) organization strive to systematically manage the improvement of the organization through the ongoing participation of all employees in problem solving efforts across functional and hierarchical boundaries.
+All members of a total quality management (control) organization strive to systematically manage the

-Quality assurance is a system of activities that assures conformance of product to pre-established requirements.
+Quality assurance is a system of activities that assures conformance of product to preestablished requirements.

 Quality improvement is making all efforts to increase effectiveness and efficiency in meeting accepted customer expectations.